Washington Chapter

 W.H.
 Lawrence Special Achievement Award

-Outstanding accomplishment by a person or organization for a specific task or project that has contributed significantly to wildlife conservation in Washington.
-Mr. Lawrence was the first president of WA-TWS.
+The Washington Chapter of The Wildlife Society recognizes an outstanding accomplishment by a person or organization for a specific task or project that has contributed significantly to wildlife conservation in Washington.
+Mr. Lawrence was the first president of the Washington Chapter.

 Leadership in Conservation Award